lalitkumar2k10/cert-verifier-js/docs/verification-process.md

 The resulting value should match the value in `signature.targetHash`

-Note that Blockcerts performs an additional test during JSON-LD canonicalization to detect unmapped fields via a fallback `@vocab` entry, and detecting if any fields were unmapped.
+Note that this performs an additional test during JSON-LD canonicalization to detect unmapped fields via a fallback `@vocab` entry, and detecting if any fields were unmapped.

 3\.
 Compare the merkleRoot value in the certificate with the value in the blockchain transaction.